 Corruption, bribery and even secret societies are also on the table as some people will try to do anything to get into Arstotzka …and you still have to feed your family.

+The reason why I love this game is due to its gameplay simplicity in a cutthroat environment where each decision is critical to the migrant, the State and to your family.
+A bureaucracy simulator that is actually memorable.
 As usual, Lucas Pope turned what at first would appear to be a technical graphics limitation into a graphic style on its own.
 One that not only simplifies interactions and leverages the narrative, but also that glorifies that great retro ambiance that drives the player back in time to a period of cold walls and warm tensions.

 How does this translate into a film?!

+I don’t know.
 But they did it really well.

 The film focuses on the usual role that the player performs.
 The Inspector sifts through all the data in the documents that he is provided by the migrants to look for info that’s missing or incorrect.